 This course is an introductory course to the veterinary office programs.
 Basic word processing is presented.

 VA:104 Medical Business

 This course is a brief overview in methods of filing, scheduling, billing, appointments, and client relations.
 Business procedures contribute to the value of an assistant in the veterinarian's office.
-Clock hours: 35 Credit: 2.0

 VA:115 Laboratory Practical I